tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-16-madcap-central-review.md

 If you're using another source control system outside of MadCap Central, you can designate your project as "dual bound."
 With dual bound projects, it's assumed that you've already done any conflict resolution on commits.
 When you commit a dual bound project, the last commit wins (rather than presenting conflict resolution dialogs).

-For more info on the source control used with MadCap Central, see the [Source Control](http://www.madcapsoftware.com/products/central/faq.aspx) section of their FAQ.
+For more info on the source control used with MadCap Central, see the
+<a href="http://www.madcapsoftware.com/products/central/faq.aspx" rel="nofollow">Source Central</a> section of their FAQ.

 ## Configuring build schedules for projects